 1) An iPad OR a laptop with internet access and a Chrome Browser

-2) Unruly creativity to create your very own songs with block-based code!
+2) Unruly creativity to create your very own songs with block-based coding programs!

 How it Works: